-- There will be two blocks of one week from Monday to Friday which will provide 20 hours of lectures in the week. - The first week will be held in January and the second in September. - Ten other shorter blocks during the year will be held on a Friday and Saturday per month providing 10 hours each over the two days.
-This will give a total of 140 hours in one year.
+- There will be two blocks of one week from Monday to Friday.
+The first week will be held in January and the second in September. - Ten other shorter blocks during the year will be held on a Friday and Saturday in the intervening months.

-The students will spend the rest of their assigned time in their home churches being mentored by their Pastors, reading, studying and preparing assignments.
+The students will spend the rest of their time in their home churches being mentored by their Pastors, reading, studying and preparing assignments.